Cvladianu/SoftEngOysterCAS/Readme.txt

 38. used codacy to asses our code, found some issues in package naming (using capitals at beginning) and with variables which were not private, solving them as such

-39. in controlllableClock, changed "time" variable to a local scope, as it was only used in one method. same for "now"
+39. in controlllableClock, changed "time" variable to a local scope, as it was only used in one method. same for "now".

+40. refactored methods in tests to begin with lower case leters, created a package for tests, with sub packages for unit and system tests. in travelTrackerTest, moved cardId2 to a local scope, since it is only used once (for now)